S. Darko: Plot

-Everything moves backwards to when Samantha is walking down the road.
+Everything moves backward to when Samantha is walking down the road.
 Corey and Randy drive up to Samantha again and Corey is nicer to her.
 This time, Corey is struck in a car crash.
 Samantha is devastated by Corey's death.
 After another sleepwalking incident, she sees a dress in a shop window which she recognizes from her sleepwalking visions.
 Jeremy exits the shop and tells her his family owns it.
 Randy arrives on his bike and asks if there is anything he can do to help Samantha.
 Samantha dismisses him and leaves before Jeremy headbutts Randy, knocking him out.

 Samantha wakes up from sleepwalking and finds she is on a hilltop with Iraq Jack.
-He tells her his name is Justin Sparrow and the book about time travel was written by his grandmother.
+He tells her his name is Justin Sparrow and that the book about time travel was written by his grandmother.
 He made his bunny skull mask from a drawing by Samantha's deceased brother.
 Wandering into a nearby mine, Samantha finds the bodies of two dead boys, Randy's little brother and the missing local boy who appeared to Corey, Billy Moorcroft.

 The townspeople assume that Justin is responsible for the deaths and police take him into custody.
 That night, Jeremy gives the dress to Samantha as a gift and he asks her to watch the July 4th fireworks show with him.
 On a hilltop, they see glowing tesseracts falling from the sky.
-He becomes manic and violent with Samantha, pushing her so hard that she falls and lies motionless; she fell onto the bunny-skull mask and a piece of it went through her head.
+He becomes manic and violent with Samantha, pushing her so hard that she falls and lies motionless; she falls onto the bunny skull mask and a piece of it goes through her head.

-Samantha visits Justin in jail.
-Randy tries to find her as fiery tesseracts fall from the sky.
-Justin puts on his mask, and goes back in time to the moment he was sitting on the windmill that was destroyed by the meteorite at the beginning of the film.
+Randy tries to find Samantha as fiery tesseracts fall from the sky.
+Justin puts on his mask and goes back in time to the moment he was sitting on the windmill that was destroyed by the meteorite at the beginning of the film.
 Justin believes that his death will prevent the series of events that will lead to the end of the world.
 He stays on the windmill and is killed by the meteorite.

-It is now the morning after the meteorite landing again.
-Samantha and Corey visit the site and find the locals are saddened as they take away Justin's body.
+Samantha and Corey visit the site and find the locals taking away Justin's body.
 Not wanting to profit from someone's death, the owner of the land decides not to sell the meteorite.
 Samantha, never having experienced the events after the meteorite crash, decides to go back home while Corey stays in the small town with Randy.